harrym34/STAT-362-W23/README.md

 # STAT-362-W23
-Course notes, assignments, quizzes, and other random stuff from STAT 362: R for Data Science (Winter 2023)
+Lecture notes, assignments, quizzes, and other random stuff from STAT 362: R for Data Science (Winter 2023)